swordfishwjy/swordfishwjy.github.io/_drafts/2018-11-30-Weekly_Blog.md

 4. In the north of America, people say "you guys"; in the south, say "y'all".
 This kind of linguistic difference may be explained by self-organization in physics.

+5. There are four billion people who lack an address.
+Machine learn could help that.
+For example, deep learning algorihtms help analyze teh density and shape of road in a community.

+6. 3D printing can produce the wedding stuff: headband, necklace, and even bouquet.
+The technology is not new but the technical and cost-friendly idea is innovative.

+#### 自学总结 self-study summary
+1.  morfan python scrapying 基础爬虫教程完成